andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 leader os  - ScratchWindow
 <c-w>c     - just close the window / buffer will reopen after leader os
-leader bd/D - delete the buffer. bD for :bd! is not needed
+leader bd/D - delete the buffer. bD for :bd! is not needed leader oS af/ip/\j or visSel - put lines into a scratch window note this alternative: leader wp af/ip ..

+### Todo
+getnextscratchpath from project root + create that dir, count files Ag search list all autocmd mksession

+#### Todo: highlight halogen and react-basic hooks functions
+like 'state' and 'onClick'